Floodplain management is the implementation of preventative or corrective measures taken by a community to reduce the impacts of flood damage.

-One Hundred Year Flood - The one hundred-year flood, also called the base flood, is the flood that has a one percent chance of being equaled or exceeded in any given year.
+One Hundred Year Flood: The 100-year flood, also called the base flood, is the flood that has a one percent (1%) chance of being equaled or exceeded in any given year.

-Flood Insurance Study (FIS) - The Flood Insurance Study (FIS) provides detailed information for a watercourse that has had a detailed study performed on it.
+Flood Insurance Study (FIS): The Flood Insurance Study (FIS) provides detailed information for a watercourse for which a detailed study has been performed.
 Your local flood insurance study can provide base flood elevations.